Drug Abuse Resistance Education: History and purpose

+It was founded in Los Angeles in 1983 as a joint initiative of then-LAPD chief Daryl Gates and the Los Angeles Unified School District.

-DARE program materials from 1991 describe it as "a drug abuse prevention education program designed to equip elementary school children with skills for resisting peer pressure to experiment with tobacco, drugs, and alcohol."
+D.A.R.E. program materials from 1991 describe it as "a drug abuse prevention education program designed to equip elementary school children with skills for resisting peer pressure to experiment with tobacco, drugs, and alcohol."
 It was created as a part of the war on drugs in the United States, with the intention of reducing the demand for drugs through education that would make drug use unappealing.
 The program was conducted by uniformed police officers who visited classrooms.

 The program was developed in 1983 on the initiative of Daryl Gates, chief of the Los Angeles Police Department, in collaboration with Harry Handler, superintendent of the Los Angeles Unified School District.
-A local program at first, DARE spread rapidly in the 1980s.
-In 1988, Ronald Reagan proclaimed the first National DARE Day.
+A local program at first, D.A.R.E. spread rapidly in the 1980s.
+In 1988, Ronald Reagan proclaimed the first National D.A.R.E.
+Day.
 At the program's height, it was in 75% of American school districts.
-It was funded by the federal government in the Drug-Free Schools and Communities Act of 1986, which mentions DARE by name.
-In 2002, DARE had an annual budget of over $10 million.
+It was funded by the federal government in the Drug-Free Schools and Communities Act of 1986, which mentions D.A.R.E. by name.
+In 2002, D.A.R.E. had an annual budget of over $10 million.

-Curriculum consisted of lectures on the harmful consequences of drug and alcohol use, how to refuse drugs, building self-esteem and support networks, and alternatives to drugs.
+The curriculum consisted of the D.A.R.E. stunt car, and 'B-rad' lectures on the harmful consequences of drug and alcohol use, how to refuse drugs, building self-esteem and support networks, and alternatives to drugs.
 Curriculum also condemned graffiti and tattoos because they were considered to be the result of peer pressure.
 These lessons were derived from SMART, an anti-drug program under development at the University of Southern California, but they were adapted to be delivered by police officers instead of educators.
 Officers were also encouraged to spend time with students informally, such as playing basketball or chatting with students over lunch.
 Officers would sometimes arrive in sports cars that police had seized from drug dealers, which was intended to demonstrate that drugs lead to losing coveted possessions.

-Scientific studies cast doubt on the effectiveness of DARE starting in the early 1990s, with many concluding that DARE did nothing to reduce illicit drug use.
-One study found that DARE students were actually more likely to use drugs.
-Yet the program remained popular among politicians and many members of the public for decades, in part because of a common intuitive judgement that the program should work.
-Funding for DARE was greatly reduced in the 2000s because of its poor performance at reducing drug use, particularly following a General Accounting Office report in 2003 which found "no significant differences in illicit drug use" caused by DARE.
+Scientific studies cast doubt on the effectiveness of D.A.R.E. starting in the early 1990s, with many concluding that D.A.R.E. did nothing to reduce illicit drug use.
+One study found that D.A.R.E. students were actually more likely to use drugs.
+Yet the program remained popular among politicians and many members of the public for decades, in part because of a common intuitive judgment that the program should work.
+Funding for D.A.R.E. was greatly reduced in the 2000s because of its poor performance at reducing drug use, particularly following a General Accounting Office report in 2003 which found "no significant differences in illicit drug use" caused by D.A.R.E.